-The next presidential election will occur in June 2024, and the primary candidates are women.
-If one is elected, she will become the country's first female President (see p.
-2 Sex and Gender).
-AMLO supports political ally Claudia Sheinbaum, the former Jefa de Gobierno of Mexico City and MORENA nominee.
-With PRI and PRD support, the PAN nominee is former Senator Xóchitl Gálvez.
-The candidates' campaigns have focused on crime, corruption, and other issues.
+The most recent presidential election occurred in June 2024, and the primary candidates were women.
+Claudia Sheinbaum won the election, becoming the country's first female President (see Sex and Gender).
+AMLO supported political ally Sheinbaum, the former Jefa de Gobierno of Mexico City and MORENA nominee.
+With PRI and PRD support, the PAN nominee was former Senator Xóchitl Gálvez.
+The candidates' campaigns focused on crime, corruption, and other issues.
 Mexico has universal suffrage with compulsory voting for people aged 18 and older.